input-output-hk/partner-chains-smart-contracts/offchain/README.md

 initialization tokens to initialize the following functionalities of a
 sidechain:

-  * claiming and burning the fuel as well as the committee selection mechanism
-  * checkpointing
   * candidate permission tokens (optional - see below)
   * native token reserve management system